WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-* Multisite support, new archive templates, changed KB slugs and more;
+* Bug fixes;
 Check out the changelog for detailed information

 == Changelog ==

+= 1.1.1 =
+* Fixed: Undefined index notice on Search results pages outside of the knowledgebase

 = 1.1.0 - 29 June 2015 =
 * New: Network activate now works on multisite